-The antiqued appearance can be achieved two ways: in the molding process or once the units are cured.
-When made in the concrete products machine the mold parts have special surfaces/faces to create the antiqued appearance.
-When antiqued after curing the faces of the units are distressed by a machine positioned in-line or by tumbling the units in a large drum.
-All of these methods give new units the marks of age.
+The antiqued appearance is achieved once the units are cured.
+The faces of the units are distressed by a machine positioned in-line, or by tumbling the units in a large drum.
+Both methods give new units the marks of age.